 Panel A of Table 4 shows average monthly returns for these strategies.
 When the lookback period is one month, average monthly returns vary from 3.33 percent for a one-month holding period, to 1.33 percent for a 12 month holding period.
 Three out of five of the t-statistics for the holding periods are above 2.00, and the remaining are about 1.9.
-For lookback periods of one, three and six months, and a holding period of one month, average month returns are also large.
+For lookback periods of one, three and six months, and a holding period of one month, average monthly returns are also large.
 For instance, for the three and six month lookback horizons, the one month holding period returns are 4.43 and 3.13 percent per month respectively.
 Overall, average returns across all lookback and holding periods are positive and large.

 An important consideration in time series momentum strategies is the degree to which the returns are driven by the long versus the short leg of the strategy.
-The first column of Table 4 shows the percentage of portfolios for which the momentum strategy is short VIX futures.
+The first column of Table 4 shows the percentage of portfolios for which the momentum strategy is short VIX futures, computed as the time series average of the proportion of all momentum portfolios that are short futures for each lookback period and month.
 We see that this strategy is short futures 66 percent to 77 percent of the months.
 This is unsurprising, given that VIX futures earn negative returns on average, and negative returns trigger short positions.
 The fact that the strategy is often short suggests that the returns to momentum are influenced by the volatility risk premium.
 As in Table 3, we adjust the returns to the strategy by subtracting the average return to VIX futures from 2004 to t-1 from the long leg of the strategy, and adding it to the short leg.
 Panel B reports the average volatility risk premium adjusted returns.
 Using these adjusted returns, the profitability of the strategy shrinks substantially for all lookback and holding periods.
-For example, the 1-month lookback and holding period return of 3.33 percent (t-statistic=0.88) in Panel B. Across the range of lookback and holding periods, average returns are negative in 21 out of 25 combinations.
+For example, the 1-month lookback and holding period return of 3.33 percent (t-statistic = 1.92) in Panel A shrinks to 1.52 percent (t-statistic=0.88) in Panel B. Across the range of lookback and holding periods, average returns are negative in 21 out of 25 combinations.